10 Fun Car Games You’ve Never Thought to Play with Your Kids

 The best car games for kids who like fast food

 If you’re driving through a city or town, have each player pick a food joint (McDonald’s, Starbucks, etc.).
 Tell your kids to keep their eyes peeled for the restaurant they chose—they’ll get a point every time they see the eatery or a sign for it.
 Next time you stop, the person with the most points wins.
 You can also try this game with more general categories; assign each person to fast food stops, gas stations, or sit-down restaurants.
+To keep your children entertained, play tic-tac-toe–this is how to win every time.

 The best car games for kids who like counting